-Founded in 1993, the CEMS Alumni Association is a strong social and valuable professional network.
-It enables CEMS alumni to continue to enjoy the international and multicultural experience that they will have encountered as CEMS students.
-It also allows CEMS alumni to interact with fellow alumni, CEMS students, Corporate and Social Partners and the CEMS schools to create shared values.
+The CEMS Alumni Association (CAA) is a strong social and valuable professional network, enabling CEMS alumni to continue to enjoy the international and multicultural CEMS experience.
+The CAA is an inclusive, dynamic, and powerful network pursuing three main goals:

-The vision of the CEMS Alumni Association (CAA) is to be globally recognised as one of the most valuable professional and social alumni networks in the world.

-Since its creation the CAA has become an inclusive, dynamic, and powerful network by pursuing three main goals:

-- // Create and maintain friendly lasting contact with and between our more than 12,000 CEMS Alumni: - // Provide exclusive access to a professional network and opportunities for its members; - // Support and promote the CEMS MIM degree, CEMS experience and brand globally.
+// Create and maintain friendly lasting contact with and between more than 13000+ CEMS alumni from 103+ nationalities;

+Provide exclusive access for the members to a professional network and opportunities for its members;

+II Support and promote the CEMS MIM degree, CEMS experience and brand globally.

+GOVERNANCE AND STRUCTURE

-Organised on a multi-country basis, the CAA is led by an Executive Director and a Board of 11 members, which is jointly elected every three years.
+The CAA is organized on a multi-country basis, led by an Executive Director and a Board of 12 members.